-In the beginning, a few intrepid faculty members stepped forward to provide for the students what protection from the prevailing elements that they could.
-The first generation of student leaders was feisty and independent, but sometimes they got into the kind of trouble that only their elders could neutralize.
+In the beginning, a few intrepid faculty members stepped forward to provide for students whatever protection from the prevailing elements they could.
+The first generation of student leaders was feisty and independent, but sometimes they got into the kind of trouble only their elders could neutralize.

 [The following text was part of a memorial by Irwin Venick during a gathering of Coalition alumni at Vanderbilt University, May 20, 2017.]
 Richard (Dick) Couto served as Co-Director and then Director of the Center for Health Services from 1975 to… Continued